IPC-SynapsIs/synapsis-collaborator-1/README.md

 3. GET /collabs/project/{i} : get collaborators by their project id
 4. POST /collabs : create a collaborator
 5. PUT /collabs : update a collaborator
+6. PUT /collabs/{i} : add a project to a collaborator
-6. DELETE /collabs/{id} : delete a collaborator
+7. DELETE /collabs/{id} : delete a collaborator

 ##Run with Docker
 To build the docker image for this app, use this command: